LinguisticMathematics/linguistic-mathematics/linguistic-mathematics.md

 ### **Linguistic Mathematics: A New Way to Understand Numbers and Operations**

 **Introduction**
-I have developed a way of thinking about mathematics through the lens of language.
+I am developing a way of thinking about mathematics through the lens of language.
 Just as language has letters, sounds, and words that carry meaning, mathematics has digits, numbers, and quantities that represent real things in the world.
+The text below may change, as it is still a work in progress.
+Currently, only a small part has been described.

 - **Letter → Sound → Word** (sound + meaning)
-  Example: The letter "I" → the sound /aɪ/ → the word "I" (which has both sound and personal meaning).
+  Example: The letter "I" → the sound /aɪ/ → the word "I" (which has both sound and meaning).

-- **Digit → Number → Quantity** (number + object/meaning)
+- **Digit → Number → Quantity** (number + object)
   Example: The digit "1" → the number 1 → the quantity "one" (one apple, one person, etc.).

 - **Zero (0)**: This is special.
 It represents the *absence of quantity*.
-It is not a regular quantity that can actively participate in actions.
+It is not a regular quantity that can participate in actions.

 ---